advertisement

 8 May 2023

-Southern Arizona’s Sky Islands is a unique classification of mountains that rise rapidly from valley floors toward the Sonoran Desert sky, making them one of the region’s most spectacular natural wonders.
+Southern Arizona’s Sky Islands are a unique classification of mountains that rise rapidly from valley floors toward the Sonoran Desert sky, making them one of the region’s most spectacular natural wonders.

 These mountains, unofficially called “Sky Islands,” consist of 55 mountain ranges spanning Southern Arizona, Southern New Mexico, and Northern Mexico.
 These ranges are so high that they can host multiple habitats from base to peak.